 A hearing gives parents or guardians the opportunity to present and prove their case to the OSET.

-At a hearing, a panel of three adjudicators, called members, will hear the evidence and make a decision.
+At a hearing an adjudicator will hear the evidence and make a decision.

-The panel will determine what documents will be considered as evidence.
-Evidence must be relevant, current and help the panel understand the strengths and needs of the student.
+The adjudicator will determine what documents will be considered as evidence.
+Evidence must be relevant, current and help the adjudicator understand the strengths and needs of the student.